 I’ve worked with dozens of companies since 1988 to explore their climate change risks and develop climate responses and strategies.
-The perceived role of business in climate in addressing climate change has steadily grown in profile since those early days of climate action and strategy.
+The perceived role of business in climate in addressing climate change has steadily grown since the early days of climate action and strategy.
 Today you can find hundreds of blogs, articles, and books discussing the role of business in addressing climate change, ranging from “business is the only available answer” to “business is the real problem.”
 These two visions of “business and climate change” could hardly be more different.

 The recent election results have stepped the conversation up yet again.
 Many business and some environmental observers argue that business will step in where the Trump administration fears to tread.
 In that context, Christopher Wright’s and Daniel Nyberg’s new paper “An Inconvenient Truth: How Organizations Translate Climate Change into Business as Usual” is interesting.
 The paper notes that the field of organizational management has paid remarkably little attention to the topic of climate change.
 The authors suggest “’an inconvenient truth’ for management scholars; the folly of over-dependence on corporations and markets in addressing one of the gravest threats to our future.”
 They note: